-- a.
-It is thought that there was a settlement at Loxwood during Anglo-Saxon times and the name of Loxwood is thought to have come from a Celtic or Saxon God called 'Lokka' or 'Loxwa'. - b.
+- 7.2.1.
+It is thought that there was a settlement at Loxwood during Anglo-Saxon times and the name of Loxwood is thought to have come from a Celtic or Saxon God called 'Lokka' or 'Loxwa'. - 7.2.2.
 There are traces of an Anglo-Saxon drove road that connects the village with Wisborough Green and Amberley to the west of the B2133.
-Before the B2133 was built, this track would have been the main Guildford Road and part of it is still in use today as the bridleway behind Hall House and the Post Office. - c.
-Originally the land surrounding Loxwood would have been a heavily wooded Oak forest which was partially cleared for farming. - d.
+Before the B2133 was built, this track would have been the main Guildford Road and part of it is still in use today as the bridleway behind Hall House and the Post Office. - 7.2.3.
+Originally the land surrounding Loxwood would have been a heavily wooded Oak forest which was partially cleared for farming. - 7.2.4.
 Whilst farming forms an important part of Loxwood's past there have also been industrial connections.
 During the reign of Elizabeth 1st, John Carre, the Huguenot, had a glassmaking furnace at Loxwood and is buried in the nearby Alfold Church graveyard.
-As timber was the primary fuel, Loxwood and the surrounding areas would have been a good location for these furnaces and there is evidence of a number of them in the vicinity. - e.
+As timber was the primary fuel, Loxwood and the surrounding areas would have been a good location for these furnaces and there is evidence of a number of them in the vicinity. - 7.2.5.
 The Wey & Arun canal runs through the village and was built following an Act of Parliament in 1813 backed by the 3rd Earl of Egremont of Petworth House.
 The canal joined the rivers Wey & Arun making it possible to travel by boat from Littlehampton all the way to London.
-The canal was intended to carry munitions between London and Portsmouth, but it was completed too late to fulfil this task.
-However, at its peak in 1839, the canal carried a total of 23,000 tons of commercial goods.
-Unfortunately, its success was short lived, with railways becoming established as the new form of transport and it officially closed in 1871.